 '''

-a = b + myfuncl(c, d);
+a = b + myfuncl(c, d); //call myfuncl (defined above) as an expression

-myprint(a);
+myprint(a); //call myprint (defined below) as a statement

 function void myprint (int a);

 ...

 endfunction

 '''

-With SystemVerilog,, a non-void function call can also be used as a statement, but this may result in a warning message.
+With SystemVerilog,, a non-void function call can also be used as a statement, but this can result in a warning message.